 This is general information, please seek professional tax guidance.

-Provincial plans (like AHCIP, MSP, RAMQ, or OHIP) typically do not cover procedures at private clinics, though some exceptions exist for WCB-Alberta (Workers' Compensation) claims or specific inter-provincial programs.
+AHCIP does not cover private hip procedures at private clinics (though some exceptions exist for WCB-Alberta (Workers' Compensation) claims or specific inter-provincial programs).

 Standard extended health benefits (e.g. Sun Life, Manulife, Alberta Blue Cross) typically do not cover the cost of the surgery itself.
 However, they often cover related costs such as: